A2 · ElementaryEnglish

 • “Look at the clouds!
 It is going to rain.”

-3. Future with WILL
+3. Future with Will

 We use will when:

-A. decide at the moment of speaking
+• A. we make a decision at the moment of speaking

-B. we make offers, promises, or instant decisions
+• B. we make offers or promises

-C. we give opinions or general predictions
+• C. we give opinions or predictions (it’s just our idea, not something we can see now)

 Positive